visitscotland/dot-com-brxm-pipeline-development/frontend/src/components/patterns/video-caption/VideoCaption.md

 ## Usage

-The VideoCaption component should be attached to another component, usually by embedding it in a position relative container.
+The VideoCaption component should be attached to another component when that component needs a popup video, usually by embedding it in a position relative container.
 It takes a `videoId` and should be accompanied by a *modal* with a matching `modalId`.
 It then displays a play button which will toggle the appearance of that modal, and automatically show the video's duration.

 ```js
     <VsVideoCaption